 Science Learning Partnership

 Locally delivered CPD available through the national network of 41 Science Learning Partnerships.
 The network also provides support to schools to increase provision of GCSE triple science.
-North and Western Yorkshire SLP is led by Northern Lights Teaching School Alliance and supports Bradford.
+North and West Yorkshire Science Learning Partnership supports Bradford and West Yorkshire.

 Stimulating Physics Network (secondary)